Zapmap Price Index

 Updated

 The price to charge an electric vehicle (EV) on the public charging network can vary substantially across type of charger and network.
-Although prices are higher than this time last year, they have been broadly stable since March 2024.

 With the significant increase in number and range of charger locations, we expect to see promotions and competitive pressures bringing down the overall cost of public charging which is good news for EV drivers.